jakkulaayushpreetham/jakkulaayushpreetham/README.md

 <td width="50%" valign="top">

 ### ResearchMind

-Multi-agent AI research assistant — sequential **Search → Reader → Writer → Critic** pipeline built on LangChain, RAG, and ChromaDB, with a custom Streamlit interface.
+A multi-agent AI research assistant that automates the research workflow end-to-end.
+Built as a **rerun-driven state machine on LangChain/LangGraph**, it runs four decoupled agents in sequence — **Search → Reader → Writer → Critic** — each handing off a clean, normalized state to the next.

+The Writer and Critic chains are deliberately separated to avoid confirmation bias: the Critic never sees the Writer's reasoning, only its output, so the review stays objective.
+Retrieved context is grounded with **RAG over ChromaDB**, and the Streamlit frontend uses a custom bioluminescent signal-rail UI to visualize each agent's progress live.

-`LangChain` `RAG` `ChromaDB` `Streamlit` `LLMs`
+`LangChain` `LangGraph` `RAG` `ChromaDB` `Streamlit` `LLMs`

 </td>
 <td width="50%" valign="top">

 ### Plant Disease Classification

-Attention-augmented deep learning architecture for fine-grained plant disease detection and severity grading.
+A dual-head deep learning system for **cotton leaf disease diagnosis**, predicting both disease type and severity from a single forward pass.
+The backbone fuses a **ResNet50 feature extractor with a Vision Transformer**, bridged by a custom **Dual Spatial-Gated Attention Module (DSGAM)** that learns to focus on lesion regions rather than background leaf texture.

+This attention-augmented design improves fine-grained classification accuracy on visually similar disease stages — a problem plain CNNs tend to struggle with — while keeping the severity head lightweight enough for fast inference.

-`PyTorch` `CNN` `Attention Mechanisms` `Computer Vision`
+`PyTorch` `ResNet50` `Vision Transformer` `Attention Mechanisms` `Computer Vision`

 </td>
 </tr>